rockboys/hyper-toolbar/README.md

 It's easy to build your own plugin for `hyper-toolbar`.
 Toolbar's extensions are like every Hyper's extensions with a few particularities.

-### Decorate `HyperToolbar` component
+### Set `displayName` React's component property

-In order to add your own plugin to `hyper-cwd` you must decorate the main `HyperToolbar` exporting a function named `decorateHyperToolbar` and adding your plugin to the plugin's list of the component's properties.
+`hyper-toolbar` uses [`displayName`](https://facebook.github.io/react/docs/react-component.html#displayname) property to identify plugins and arrange them according to the configuration.

+You must set this property in your plugin's component as follows, always using *kebab-case*:

     class HyperToolbarAwesomePlugin extends React.component {
       constructor (props) {